 Environment Protection Federal Agency;

 General Coordination of Social Communication of the Government of the State of Veracruz.

 As in most plans, PERE requires the availability of sufficient and timely information in order to develop actions and make proper decisions.
 In order to help in the execution of the activities of PERE, each state department/agency must perform some activities, comprising a series of operation procedures according to its purpose and the state agencies that execute each action considered in the plan.

 3.1.1.
 Regulatory authority(s)

 The CNSNS is the regulatory body responsible for the regulation and oversight of nuclear and radioactive installations and practices.
 In addition, it is responsible for inspecting and authorizing the fabrication, use, storage, reprocessing and transportation of nuclear fuel, nuclear and radioactive materials, and equipment containing such materials, and the processing, refurbishment, disposal and storage of radioactive waste.
 The regulatory authority is engaged in the licensing activities related to assessing applications for long term operation and preparing for the safety review of new reactors.

 3.1.2.
 Licensing process

 The licensing process for an NPP consists of two steps.
 The first step concludes with the granting of a construction permit, while the second step concludes with the issuance of a licence for commercial operation.
-The process starts with an application to build an NPP by the utility, which must present this application to the National Regulatory Body (CNSNS), along with preliminary studies of the:
+The process starts with an application to build an NPP by the utility, which must present this application to the national regulatory body (CNSNS), along with preliminary studies of the following: